 We are currently working together with 15 planners and experts involved in the project on the model-based optimisation of the preferred option that emerged from the preliminary planning phase in summer 2019.
 This also includes the continuous systematic improvements of the discipline-specific modelling processes, the data exchange interfaces and the specification of project information for the consolidation of a uniform interdisciplinary project data structure.

 The development of an overall 3D model with consistent data management anchored in the model elements is a key step towards the development of a digital twin.
 With this digital replica, the team will be able to assess the dynamic behaviour of real traffic infrastructure and related technical facilities, and analyse different scenarios thanks to numerical simulation tools to generate an accurate basis for data-driven decision-making over the entire life cycle of the structure.

 However, there is still a long way to go before a functional digital twin can be created, in which all modifications are constantly updated during the project phases and dynamic feedback between the real and virtually planned image is possible.

 Aligning stakeholders: almost one hundred interest groups

 The final design will need to accommodate the inputs from a group of almost one hundred stakeholders over the next few years, such as the Berlin Senate, local residents, local public transport (e.g. S-Bahn Berlin, city buses), Deutsche Bahn, Messe Berlin, commercial and industrial groups, allotment gardeners, utilities such as Berliner Wasserbetriebe and Deutsche Telekom.

-In addition, 27 engineering structures and drainage systems will be renovated or newly built during the course of the route optimisation works.
+In addition to the optimisation of the highways alignment, 27 engineering structures and drainage systems will be renovated or newly built.
 The former Avus service area will be dismantled, and incorporated into the future expansion of the Parforceheide service area.
-To ensure the project is functional but also delivers aesthetically, an architectural office is involved in the planning.
+To ensure the project is functional but also delivers aesthetically, an architectural office is involved in the planning and design.